andremion/Theatre/README.md

 ### Entities

 An entity is a set of data structures.
-These entities are the business objects of the application and encapsulate the most general and high-level rules, such as Event or Rating.
+These entities are the business objects of the application and encapsulate the most general and high-level rules, such as [Event] or [Rating].

 ### Use Cases